trex111/4x4-membrane-driver/README.md

         print("\nApplication stopped!")
     finally:
-        GPIO.cleanup()  # Reset GPIO settings on exit you canalso map other keys in this code
+        GPIO.cleanup()  # Reset GPIO settings on exit You can also map other keys in this code
 # Step 3
-create another file on the same folder named 4x4.sh and write the following
+Create another file on the same folder named 4x4.sh and write the following

     #!/bin/bash
     python3 4x4.py

-press ctrl+x and y and enter to save
+Press ctrl+x and y and enter to save
 # Step 4
-make the 4x4.sh file executable. open terminal and type
+Make the 4x4.sh file executable.
+Open terminal and type

     chmod +x 4x4.sh

-press enter.
+Press enter.
-now the file should be executable now you can execute the file my either double clicking or type:
+Now the file should be executable
+Now you can execute the file my either double clicking or type:

     bash 4x4.sh
     or